MicroRaft/MicroRaft/README.md

 `microraft-metrics` module contains the integration with the Micrometer library for publishing MicroRaft metrics to external systems.

+`afloatdb` contains a simple in-memory distributed KV store project built with MicroRaft and gRPC.

 `site-src` contains the source files of [microraft.io](https://microraft.io).